 Wine is an open-source and free application for Linux that enables users to run any windows based application on Unix/Linux like operating system.
 Wine team keeps releasing their versions in every two weeks.

-Finally, the Wine team proudly announced the stable release of Wine 4.0 and made available for download in source and binary packages for various distributions such as Linux, Windows and Mac.
+Finally, the Wine team proudly announced the stable release of 5.0.2 and made available for download in source and binary packages for various distributions such as Linux, Windows and Mac.

-In this article we will guide you a simplest way to install the latest release of Wine 4.0 version in RHEL 7.x/6.x, CentOS 7.x/6.x and Fedora 28-29 using source code (difficult and only suitable for experts) and epel repository (easy and recommended for new users).
+In this article, we will guide you on the simplest way to install the latest release of Wine 5.0.2 version in RHEL and CentOS using source code (difficult and only suitable for experts) and on Fedora Linux using official wine repository (easy and recommended for new users).

 Step 1: Installing Dependency Packages

-We need to install ‘Development Tools‘ with some core development tools such as gcc, flex, bison, debuggers etc. these software’s are must required to compile and build new packages, install them using YUM command.
+We need to install ‘Development Tools‘ with some core development tools such as GCC, flex, bison, debuggers, etc. this software is must required to compile and build new packages, install them using YUM command.

-# yum -y groupinstall 'Development Tools' # yum install libX11-devel freetype-devel zlib-devel libxcb-devel libxslt-devel libgcrypt-devel libxml2-devel gnutls-devel libpng-devel libjpeg-turbo-devel libtiff-devel gstreamer-devel dbus-devel fontconfig-devel
+# yum -y groupinstall 'Development Tools' # yum install gcc libX11-devel freetype-devel zlib-devel libxcb-devel libxslt-devel libgcrypt-devel libxml2-devel gnutls-devel libpng-devel libjpeg-turbo-devel libtiff-devel dbus-devel fontconfig-devel

-# dnf -y groupinstall 'Development Tools' # dnf -y install libX11-devel freetype-devel zlib-devel libxcb-devel libxslt-devel libgcrypt-devel libxml2-devel gnutls-devel libpng-devel libjpeg-turbo-devel libtiff-devel gstreamer-devel dbus-devel fontconfig-devel
+# dnf -y groupinstall 'Development Tools' # dnf -y install gcc libX11-devel freetype-devel zlib-devel libxcb-devel libxslt-devel libgcrypt-devel libxml2-devel gnutls-devel libpng-devel libjpeg-turbo-devel libtiff-devel dbus-devel fontconfig-devel